YASSIRFRI/ProcessScheduler/README.md

     - `process_id,arrival_time,burst_time,priority` (for priority-based algorithms)
    After uploading the file, choose one of the five available scheduling algorithms: First Come First Served (FCFS), Shortest Job First (SJF), Priority Scheduling, Round Robin, or Priority with Round Robin.
 If you choose Round Robin or Priority with Round Robin, you'll need to specify the time quantum.

 2. **Manual Upload:** If you prefer, you can manually enter process data in the "Manual Upload" section.
-Enter information regarding processes (process_id, arrival_time, burst_time) manually.
+Enter information regarding processes (process_id, arrival_time, burst_time, priority) manually.
 To add a process, click on the "Add Process" button.
 Once you have entered all the required process information and selected your algorithm, click the "Submit" button to process the data.

 3. **Randomly Generate:** Use the "Randomly Generate" section to create random process data for testing purposes.
 Specify the number of random processes to be generated, then click the "Generate Processes" button.
 After generating the processes, choose your algorithm and press the "Submit" button to process the data.

-4. **Compare Algorithms:** Visit the "Compare Algorithms" section to compare different process scheduling algorithms.
+4. **Compare Algorithms:**

+    1. **Upload CSV File:** Upload a CSV file containing process data to compare the performance of different scheduling algorithms.
+Each line of the CSV should follow the format: `process_id,arrival_time,burst_time,priority`.

+    2. **Choose Time Quantum**

+    3. **Submit**

+    4. **View Comparison Results:** Once the comparison is complete, the results will be displayed in a new page, showing the performance metrics for each algorithm.

 5. **Documentation:** Takes you to this page where you can read how to use the app.